Basic native form controls

 <input> elements should be contained in its own list item (or similar).
 The associated

-<label> is generally placed immediately after the radio button or checkbox, with the instructions for the group of radio button or checkboxes generally being the content of the
+<label> is generally placed immediately before or after the radio button or checkbox, with the instructions for the group of radio button or checkboxes generally being the content of the

 <legend>.
 See the examples linked above for structural examples.